undreamai/LLMUnity/README.md

 - Submit feature requests or bugs as [issues](https://github.com/undreamai/LLMUnity/issues) or even submit a PR and become a collaborator!

 ## Setup
-To install the package you can follow the typical asset / package process in Unity:<br>

-_Method 1: Install the asset using the asset store_
-- Open the [LLMUnity](https://assetstore.unity.com/packages/slug/273604) asset page and click `Add to My Assets`
-- Open the Package Manager: `Window > Package Manager`
-- Select the `Packages: My Assets` option from the drop-down
-- Select the `LLMUnity` package, click `Download` and then `Import`

-_Method 2: Install the asset using the GitHub repo:_
-- Open the Package Manager: `Window > Package Manager`
+- Open the Package Manager in Unity: `Window > Package Manager`
 - Click the `+` button and select `Add package from git URL`
 - Use the repository URL `https://github.com/undreamai/LLMUnity.git` and click `Add`